 Preps to Buy:

-- 1 gallon of water per day for each family member or Datrex water pouches (Ensure that you have enough water for 2 weeks and remember that having more water stored up is better than being short on your supply)
+- 1 gallon of water per day for each family member or Datrex water pouches (Ensure that you have enough water for 2 weeks and remember that having more water stored up is better than being short on this essential supply).

 - 2 jars of peanut butter

 - 2 cans of juice per family member

 - 2 cans of meat per family member (tuna, salmon, chicken, Spam, etc.)

 - 2 cans of soup or stew for each family member

 - 3 non-perishable items such as saltine crackers, graham crackers, etc.